 Michigan gas price relief on way?
 Expert says they won't go higher

-The pain at the pump continues to plague Michigan, with the cost of gas rising nearly 30 cents overnight.
+The pain at the pump continued to plague Michigan on Friday, with the cost of gas rising nearly 30 cents overnight, according to one tracking service, while rising slightly for another one.

 The state’s average price of regular unleaded gasoline on Friday was $4.86, about 28 cents higher than the day before, according to the AAA-The Auto Club Group.
-That’s also up 90 cents from a week ago, when the average was $3.96 per gallon, and 33 cents higher than last month.
+That’s also up 90 cents from a week ago, when the average was $3.96 per gallon.

 Video Thumbnail

 Dallas-based tech company and fuel price tracker GasBuddy said Michigan gas prices on Friday averaged about $4.87 per gallon for regular unleaded, up slightly from Thursday.
-Friday’s price is also about 87.7 cents from last week’s average of $3.99 per gallon and 99 cents more than last month’s price.
+Friday’s price is also about 87.7 cents higher than last week’s average of $3.99 per gallon.

 What’s driving the rise

-Patrick De Haan, GasBuddy’s head of petroleum analysis, said Thursday on X that the Great Lakes region, which includes Michigan, Indiana, Ohio, and Illinois, is “seeing signs of weakening wholesale gasoline prices.
-BP issued a statement that ops at the refinery are back to normal.
-I don’t foresee any further increases in these states.
-HOWEVER- WISCONSIN is likely to climb to $4.59-$4.79 very soon as it catches up.
-And to clarify- don’t foresee any immediate further increases- this could of course change with new developments.”
+Patrick De Haan, GasBuddy’s head of petroleum analysis, said Thursday on X that the Great Lakes region, which includes Michigan, Indiana, Ohio, and Illinois, is “seeing signs of weakening wholesale gasoline prices.”

-On Thursday, De Haan and other experts said this week’s price surge was being driven by fears that oil shipments will continue to be pinched through the Strait of Hormuz due to the U.S.-Israel war with Iran, declining gas inventories, and the sudden closing of the Midwest’s largest refinery as two other refineries are down for maintenance.
+On Thursday, De Haan and other experts said this week’s price surge was being driven by fears that oil shipments will continue to be pinched through the Strait of Hormuz due to the U.S.-Israel war with Iran, declining gas inventories, and the BP Indiana refinery closing in addition to two Illinois refineries being down for maintenance.

 Nationally, a gallon of regular unleaded gas costs an average of $4.39 on Friday, according to AAA.
 The price is also up 9 cents from Thursday, 34 cents more than last week’s average, and 33 cents higher than a month ago.